Sport in South Africa: Regulation

-The National Sport and Recreation Act (1998) provides for the promotion and development of sport in South Africa, and coordinates relationships between the Sports Commission, sports federations and related agencies.
-It aims to correct imbalances in sport by promoting equity and democracy, and provides for dispute resolution mechanisms.
-It empowers the Minister to make regulations, and allows the Sports Commission (and NOCSA in respect of the Olympic Games) to co-ordinate, promote and develop sport in South Africa.
+The National Sport and Recreation Act (1998) provides for the promotion and development of sport in South Africa and coordinates relationships among the Sports Commission, sports federations, and related agencies.
+It aims to correct imbalances in sport by promoting equity and democracy and by providing dispute-resolution mechanisms.
+It empowers the Minister to make regulations, and allows the Sports Commission (and NOCSA in respect of the Olympic Games) to coordinate, promote and develop sport in South Africa.
 Membership of the Sports Commission is open to a wide range of sports bodies, as long as these meet the criteria set by the commission.
-Sports bodies that permit forms of discrimination based on gender, race, disability, religion or creed, are for instance not allowed.
+Sports bodies that permit forms of discrimination based on gender, race, disability, religion, or creed are, for instance, not allowed.

-A draft amendment bill (December 2019) proposed by the Department of Sports, Arts and Culture aims to strengthen the minister's regulatory control over sports codes (at local, provincial or national levels), besides clubs and fitness organisations.
+A draft amendment bill (December 2019) proposed by the Department of Sports, Arts and Culture aims to strengthen the minister's regulatory control over sports codes (at local, provincial, or national levels), as well as clubs and fitness organisations.
 If accepted, a Sport Arbitration Tribunal will be created.
-The tribunal will determine the delegation of sporting powers and will be tasked with disputes arising between different sports bodies.
-It will also regulate the fitness industry (registration and certification), set up procedures in bidding for and hosting of international sports events, regulate combat sport, and decide on offences and penalties (including jail sentences).
-Sports bodies would not operate independently anymore, but would promote their sports in consultation with the minister.
+The tribunal will determine the delegation of sporting powers and be tasked with resolving disputes between sports bodies.
+It will also regulate the fitness industry (registration and certification), establish procedures for bidding on and hosting international sports events, regulate combat sports, and determine offences and penalties (including imprisonment).
+Sports bodies would no longer operate independently but would promote their sports in consultation with the minister.

 The role of sport in the formation of a South African identity, post-Apartheid

-Association football has historically been particularly popular amongst persons of African descent, although it does have a strong following amongst white South Africans as well and is South Africa's most popular sport overall.
+Football has historically been particularly popular amongst persons of Indigenous African descent, although it does have a strong following amongst white South Africans as well and is South Africa's most popular sport overall.
 South Africa also hosted the 2010 FIFA World Cup.

 The South Africa national rugby union team, which is nicknamed Springboks or the Bokke, are currently ranked no. 1 in the world in Rugby union, and have had multiple successful international and world cup campaigns.
 Rugby union is traditionally the most popular sport among white South Africans overall, with half of whites preferring it (cricket is a distant second, favored by 1 in 5 white South Africans).
-Today, rugby is played and enjoyed amongst all races in South Africa.
+Today, rugby union is played and enjoyed amongst all races in South Africa.
 South Africa hosted the 1995 Rugby World Cup, the first in Africa, and won it as well.

-Cricket is popular among the English-speaking white and Indian communities, although it has garnered an exponential following amongst other races in recent years.
+Cricket is popular among the English-speaking white and Indian communities.
+However, it has garnered an exponential following amongst other races in recent years.
 The national cricket team is nicknamed The Proteas.
 South Africa hosted the 2003 ICC Cricket World Cup and 2007 ICC World Twenty20.

 Other popular sports include: athletics, basketball, boxing, golf, netball, softball, field hockey, swimming, surfing and tennis.